Surgical approach (typical)

 - Neuromonitoring: MEPs/SSEPs affected by hypotension, anaesthetic agents, temperature, anaemia

-- MEPs: avoid/limit neuromuscular blockade; prefer TIVA; maintain MAP and normothermia
+- MEPs: avoid/limit neuromuscular blockade, prefer TIVA, maintain MAP and normothermia

 - SSEPs: more tolerant of NMB but depressed by volatile agents and hypotension